- AI

 Many open-source tools offer robust capabilities that can meet most business requirements.

-- Benefits: Significantly lower development costs.
+- Significantly lower development costs.

 - Provides flexibility for customization.